The Freedom of Minimalism

 As all minimalists will point out, minimalism does not mean barren walls and living bored.
 It doesn’t mean not owning nice things, in fact, it often means owning fewer but higher quality items.
 It does not mean you can’t entertain, have children, or limit belongings that are essential to your life.
 Minimalism means living intentionally.
 It also aligns with environmentalism and sustainability.

-Boy with blue sled in snow
+Boy with blue sled on snowy hill.

-Photo by me
+Photo by Marie Cullis.

 Why minimalism?